 Spills, wet shoes, humidity – all of this moisture gets trapped deep within your carpet fibers.
 This turns your carpet into a breeding ground for mold spores, and needs to be remedied as soon as possible due to how quickly it can spread and how dangerous it can be for your health.
 Because the mold can grow deep within the fibers or even on the backing, you may not know if it’s there.
 However, there are signs that you may notice if you have mold in your carpet.

 5 Signs You May Have Carpet Mold

 A musty odor is one of the top signs of mold growth, and while you may have become accustomed to the odor if you spend much of your time at home, visitors may be able to smell it.
-If you’re concerned, ask a trusted friend to see if they notice anything or take note of any comments, and have your carpet checked for mold immediately.
+If you’re concerned, ask a trusted friend to see if they notice anything or take note of any comments, and have your carpet checked for it immediately.

 Damp or Humid Conditions

 Cleaning spills, repairing any leaks, and using a dehumidifier can prevent growth from occurring, while professional cleaning can remove any spores that have taken root in your carpeting.

 Mold has been shown to cause breathing problems, allergies, bronchitis, and asthma.
 If you or anyone in your household has those issues, then you will need to inspect your carpet for mold.
-Not everyone who is exposed to mold will have a problem with mold.
+Not everyone who is exposed to mold will have a problem with it.
 However, it is still a good idea to check for mold regularly.

 In severe cases, mold will stain your carpet, and you may be able to see black or green spots growing.
 Keep in mind that the area underneath your carpet may develop discoloration before the carpet does.
 That is why it is a good idea to look underneath the carpet.

 Testing for Carpet Mold